blaze/blaze/docs/source/overview.rst

 Buffer:
     Random-access capable, suited for data parallel approaches.
-Compatible with Numpy and with Python memoryviews.
+Compatible with NumPy and with Python memoryviews.
 Generally refers to a single contiguous region of memory or file pointer on disk (although the strides may be heterogeneous).
 Has some underlying C-compatible data type as its element specification, and also has some flags (such as Writable,